l333wang/Tree-Species-Classification-for-point-clouds/README.md

 # Tree-Species-Classification-for-point-clouds
-This repo aimed to present the Attribute-Aware Cross-Branch Transformer (AACB) for Individual Tree Species Classification and more widely used models for point clouds in tree species classification including PointNet, PointNet++, PT, PCT, and 3DGTN.
+This repo aims to present the Attribute-Aware Cross-Branch Transformer (AACB) for Individual Tree Species Classification and more widely used models for point clouds in tree species classification including PointNet, PointNet++, PT, PCT, and 3DGTN.

 ## Attribute-Aware Cross-Branch Transformer (AACB) for Individual Tree Species Classification